-Based on the number of shares of ordinary shares outstanding as of June 30, 2022, upon the completion of this offering we will have ordinary shares outstanding, assuming (1) no exercise of the underwriters' option to purchase additional ordinary shares and (2) no exercise of outstanding options or warrants.
+Based on the number of shares of ordinary shares outstanding as of June 30, 2022, upon the completion of this offering we will have 1,468,735,424 ordinary shares outstanding (including shares underlying the ADSs), assuming (1) no exercise of the underwriters' option to purchase additional ordinary shares and (2) no exercise of outstanding options or warrants.
 Of those shares, all of the shares sold in this offering and all shares sold in our initial public offering will be freely tradable, except that any shares held by our "affiliates," as that term is defined in Rule 144 under the Securities Act, or Rule 144, may only be sold in compliance with the limitations described below.